 Stanford’s commitment to diversity is broadly conceived and includes, but is not limited to, culture, socioeconomic background, race, ethnicity, gender, gender identity, sexual orientation, disabilities, religion, and life experience.
 A diverse community of scholars asks unexpected questions and contributes divergent insights, pushing the forefront of knowledge further and faster.
 As a result, the Stanford community reaps the educational benefits of diversity, while preparing future generations of leaders for a global society.

-1. Advance the diversity mission of Stanford University.
+- Project Quality & Impact: Does the overall project advance the diversity mission of Stanford University.
 This could include:

-2. Have academic or educational objectives
+- Have academic or educational objectives

 These additional project features will be considered, but not required:

 - University-wide impact, or the potential to be scaled up to have University-wide impact